All Episodes

 How would you tell people that they are making a grave error?

-How would you tell people that they are putting the country in their hands and they're about to destroy the whole thing because they're supporting a know nothing?
+How would you tell people that they are putting the country in their hands and they're about to destroy the whole thing because they're supporting a know-nothing?

 What would you do to separate them from him?

-Well, Rush, you have explained it very well, and today's not the first time about how no matter what he does or what he says it would be.
+Well, Rush, you have explained it very well, and today's not the first time about how no matter what he does or what he says, I thought you just accused me of making excuses for him and supporting him and whatever.

 Now you're telling me I'm doing it the right way.